OfficeDev/teams-toolkit-samples/deep-linking-hello-world-tab-without-sso-M365/README.md

 2. App to Hub Scenarios
     - Deeplinking from outside app
     - Navigating from within the hub

 ![Hello World Deeplinking Tab](images/deeplink-without-SSO.gif)
 ## Prerequisites

 - [Node.js](https://nodejs.org/), supported versions: 16, 18
 - A Microsoft 365 account.
 If you do not have Microsoft 365 account, apply one from [Microsoft 365 developer program](https://developer.microsoft.com/en-us/microsoft-365/dev-program)
-- [Teams Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit) version after 4.0.0 or [TeamsFx CLI](https://aka.ms/teamsfx-cli) version after 0.10.2
+- [Teams Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit) version 5.0.0 and higher or [TeamsFx CLI](https://aka.ms/teamsfx-cli) version after 0.10.2

 ## What you will learn in this sample: